 After the honeymoon period comes what author Marge Jones calls The Rupture, in four phases: denial, anger, sadness, resolution.
-The missionary typically comes from having experienced safety, support, comfort, the known, and love; on the field they may now find themselves facing danger, self-reliance, inconvenience, the unknown, and hostility.
+The missionary typically comes from having experienced safety, support, comfort, the known, and love.
+On the field they may now find themselves facing the opposite of those: danger, self-reliance, inconvenience, the unknown, and hostility.

 Pray that they find creative ways to counteract any negative actions and that their calling and passion for the Gospel burn fervently.

 2. Communication – both verbal and kinesic (body language and gestures, which may be more than 50% of communication!)

 Missionaries may have been teachers, pastors, or professors prior to their appointment.
 Most have degrees, some with graduate and post-graduate degrees.
 Yet when they first arrive to the mission field, they can’t even stand up in church and share a simple testimony.
 “They have lost an ingredient that gave them status and security (Marge Jones).”

 Languthat God’s grace enables the missionary to learn both verbal and kinesic communication and that the missionary exhibits both a sense of humor and one of humility.. capacity in language learning.
 Further, body language and gestures are different in each culture and can cause embarrassment or offense due to ignorance.

 Pray that God’s grace enable the missionary to learn both verbal and kinesic communication, and that the missionary exhibits both a sense of humor and one of humility.

 3. Culture Shock – “Culture shock is discovering that all the cultural patterns we have learned are now meaningless.”
 Paul Hiebert